dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 ### Optional data items

-To enable applications to store data to their precise requirements in as space-efficient manner as possible, all fields in the following tables are optional:
+To enable applications to store data to their precise requirements in as space-efficient manner as possible, all fields in the following arrays are optional:

 * Query/Response
 * Query Signature